vishalprabha/SS-Lab/YACC/Prog3/README.md

-### Question: Develop a yacc program to recognize a valid arithmetic expression that uses operators + ,- ,* and /.
+### Question: Develop a yacc program to evaluate an arithmetic expression involving operators +,-,* and /.

 **@Author: Vishal P**